OakAtsume/RopeBunny/README.md

 ## Core?
 Want to be able to edit the response by core? well you can! </br>
 RopeBunny is small by design and comes with variables that can be used to create plugins/modules </br>

+## What will be added?
+* Embedded anti-DDOS system uwu
+* Patch for the /// bug (Server doesn't send a response lul, so it's not critical)
+* more uwu